raiden-network/raiden/CONTRIBUTING.md

 parts of the code such as the api.
 The central `RaidenService` class and the interaction with the transport layer and the smart contracts are not in the scope of the unit tests.

-Unit and fuzz tests use a shared set of factories, to be found in the `raiden.tests.unit.factories` module, to create any objects necessary for testing.
-Integration tests have their own fixtures module, `raiden.tests.integration.fixtures`, for the same purpose.

 #### Integration tests